-Applications are now open for a Fall 2016 internship for a specific project under the supervision of iEmpathize’s Education Director.
-This internship is a Legislative Research Project.
-The goal of the project is to gather information that will help iEmpathize with strategies related to distribution efforts for The Empower Youth Program, our exploitation prevention program for youth.
-This project provides the opportunity for an intern to gain experience in the non-profit sector, in the education arena, and in the political sphere.
-Build your resume with meaningful work that will prove your ability to build a report of analysis with a national perspective while also making an impact for youth.
+Applications are now open for a Fall 2018 internship for a specific project under the supervision of iEmpathize’s Education Director, Candace Joice, and Concordia University PhD Candidate, Anne Namuth.
+This internship is a collaborative research and statistical analysis project to evaluate student growth resulting from The Empower Youth Program, iEmpathize’s exploitation prevention program for youth.
+This project provides the opportunity for an intern to gain experience in the non-profit sector, in the education arena, and in statistical analysis.
+Build your resume with meaningful work while also making an impact for youth.

-- Devise an organized, clear, and replicable system for reporting that will yield a professional quality report at the project’s end.
+- Build on an established system for reporting that will yield a professional quality report at the project’s end.

 - Students in graduate level fields of study only.

 - Capable of independent problem solving and self-motivated work.
-This project will require ingenuity and persistence in finding information, working through barriers where there seem to be road-blocks, adjusting for the quirks and differences of each state’s systems, and efficient use of time in order to complete the project by the due-date while also being thorough.
+This project will require ingenuity and persistence in finding information, working through barriers where there seem to be road-blocks, and efficient use of time in order to complete the project by the due-date while also being thorough.

-- Ability to contribute at least 5 hours a week to the work; more if that is what is required to get the job done in time.
+- Ability to contribute at 5-10 hours a week to the work; more if that is what is required to get the job done in time.

 Students from anywhere in the nation may apply.